The history of Edinburgh Waverley station

 The Third Station

-Dissatisfaction with the North British Railway and Waverley station hit its peak in 1890.
-Increase in traffic from the opening of the Edinburgh Suburban Railway in 1884, the second Tay Bridge in 1887 and the Forth Bridge in 1890 forced the company to expand the station.
-It was said that, despite the engineering achievement of the Forth Bridge which would create a faster and more direct route to Edinburgh, the feat would be negated by the fact that Waverley and the lines around it could not cope with the extra traffic.
-The North British Railway received powers to rebuild the station in 1891 and work began in 1892 engineered by Blyth & Westland.
+Dissatisfaction with the North British Railway and Waverley station peaked in 1890.
+Increased traffic from the Edinburgh Suburban Railway (1884), the second Tay Bridge (1887), and the Forth Bridge (1890) forced the company to expand the station.
+Despite the engineering success of the Forth Bridge, Waverley and its lines couldn’t handle the extra traffic.

 First World War